denkungsart/filmmakers-api/source/index.html.md

 Field | Type | Description
 --------- | ------- | -----------
-id | number | Unique ID of the blog post title | string | Title of the blog post
+id | number | Unique ID of the blog post blog_id | number | Unique ID of the blog the post belongs to title | string | Title of the blog post tags | array of objects | Includes ID and name of the associated tags

 ## Get a specific blog post